core-infra-svcs/dashboard-api-go/client/docs/InlineResponse200160.md

 NewInlineResponse200160WithDefaults instantiates a new InlineResponse200160 object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetNetwork

+`func (o *InlineResponse200160) GetNetwork() OrganizationsOrganizationIdSummaryTopAppliancesByUtilizationNetwork`

+GetNetwork returns the Network field if non-nil, zero value otherwise.

+### GetNetworkOk

+`func (o *InlineResponse200160) GetNetworkOk() (*OrganizationsOrganizationIdSummaryTopAppliancesByUtilizationNetwork, bool)`

+GetNetworkOk returns a tuple with the Network field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetwork

+`func (o *InlineResponse200160) SetNetwork(v OrganizationsOrganizationIdSummaryTopAppliancesByUtilizationNetwork)`

+SetNetwork sets Network field to given value.

+### HasNetwork

+`func (o *InlineResponse200160) HasNetwork() bool`

+HasNetwork returns a boolean if a field has been set.

 ### GetName